Pests and diseases

 Pests

 The worst pests are slugs and snails, which can decimate newly planted iris and seedlings overnight.
-Preventative measures range from a scattering of slug pellets (or better still the lesser-known liquid alternative), to 'green' remedies of nematode control, beer traps, or even the simple, but time-consuming process of collecting them by hand in the mornings and evenings.
-The job needs to be done using whichever method you prefer, otherwise your iris will open with damaged blooms.
+Preventative measures range from the use of nematodes, beer traps, or even the simple, but time-consuming process of collecting them by hand in the mornings and evenings.
+The job needs to be done using whichever method you prefer, otherwise your iris may well open with damaged blooms.
+But please remember that not all slugs and snails are harmful to your irises!

 Slugs and snails